charlesvoltaire-public/charlesvoltaire-public.github.io/metaphysical-news/new-site.md

 title: New Site
 ---

-This is the new site for The Voltaire Press
+New site relaunch for The Voltaire Press

+100% static, 0% designer fees.

+Jekyll + GitHub Pages + one very patient Grok (plus a couple cameos from Gemini & ChatGPT when Grok was napping).

+The robots are building the web now.
+Deal with it 😏